cypamigon/inat_downloader/README.md

 ## Note

 The script relies on the iNaturalist API to download images and metadata.
-The API limits the request to 60 requests per hour.
+The API limits the request to 60 requests per minute.
 A delay between each request has been added to the script to comply with this limit.
 Additionally, the API restricts the downloads to 5 GB per hour and 24 GB per day.
 If these limits are nearly reached, the script will pause temporarily before resuming the download.

 ## License